ory/docs/docs/oathkeeper/pipeline/authz.md

 ## `remote_json`

 This authorizer performs authorization using a remote authorizer.
-The authorizer makes an HTTP POST request to a remote endpoint with a JSON body.
-If the endpoint returns a 200 OK response code, the access is allowed, if it returns a 403 Forbidden response code, the access is denied.
+The authorizer makes a HTTP POST request to a remote endpoint with a JSON body.
+If the endpoint returns a "200 OK" response code, the access is allowed, if it returns a "403 Forbidden" response code, the access is denied.

 ### Configuration

-- `remote` (string, required) - The URL of the remote authorizer.
-The remote authorizer is expected to return either 200 OK or 403 Forbidden to allow/deny access.
+- `remote` (string, required) - The remote authorizer's URL.
+The remote authorizer is expected to return either "200 OK" or "403 Forbidden" to allow/deny access.
-- `payload` (string, required) - The JSON payload of the request sent to the remote authorizer.
+- `payload` (string, required) - The request's JSON payload sent to the remote authorizer.
 The string will be parsed by the Go [`text/template`](https://golang.org/pkg/text/template/) package and applied to an